“Alone we can do so little, together we can do so much.”

 Select volunteer members give talks at schools, gardening groups, libraries, and other organizations.
 The LACBA provides show and tell items and displays to help students learn why and how bees make honey, why they are needed in orchards, how to act around bees, how bees improve our quality of life, and how important it is to respect these wondrous creatures.

 Monies raised from our membership dues, fund raising efforts, and events, support ongoing honeybee research.
-Each year the LACBA contributes to the California State Beekeepers Association Research Fund which awards grants to multiple bee related projects.
+Each year the LACBA contributes to the California State Beekeepers Association Research Fund which awards grants to multiple bee related projects and to other education and research entities.

 Supporting Bee-friendly Legislation: